 What’s the best way to layer a chocolate trifle?

-Start with a sturdy base layer, and alternate between wet and dry components to create balance and stability.
+Start with a sturdy base and alternate wet and dry parts so it holds up and tastes balanced.

 How far in advance can I make a chocolate trifle?